 Abuse is a form of maltreatment of a child under 18 years.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 They may be abused by an adult or adults or by another child or children.
 Abuse is broadly divided into four categories:- Neglect, Physical Injury, Sexual Abuse and Emotional Abuse.
 Brief definitions are given below.
 Knowing what to look for is vital to the early identification of abuse and neglect.
 If staff are unsure, they should always speak to the designated safeguarding lead (or deputy).
 Detailed guidance on recognising the indicators of possible abuse are attached as Appendix 1.